 Why do I hold myself back?

 That is the question isn’t it?
+Why do I put up walls.
+I need to focus on breaking down the equestrian barriers and learn to relax, let go, and step outside of my comfort zone.
 My friends meeting at the Tom Quilty endurance race in Australia asked the question, “Why doesn’t Heather ride like she dances?”

 Growing up I was passionate about two things, dancing and horses.
 The former discipline I am confident, unapologetic, and free.
 I’ve performed in front of crowds and danced multiple disciplines.
 The latter?
 Often the opposite.